-- Parents Evenings and Parents Forums are to be held at least twice a year.
+- Parents Evenings are to be held at least twice a year.

 It is important for us at Children s Place that we, as carers, are able to give advice and support, always showing sensitivity and understanding.
 We are always open to suggestions, questions and advice so please do not hesitate to contact any of the Nursery Managers for more information.